Economic dignity and financial capabilities: connecting principles and concepts

 The work of the inaugural fellow, Dr Jeremiah Brown, has concentrated on how financial capabilities can be conceptualised in a way that embraces the needs of disadvantaged and vulnerable households.
 This work has contributed to the development of a financial wellbeing framework, which will help guide practice and strategic thinking across the sector.

 Amartya Sen’s Capability Approach concentrates on what is required to live a life with human dignity.
-It provides a useful framework to understand the social, political and contextual factors that constrain people’s financial choices but that are currently missing from the definitions of financial capabilities.
-Recognising the structures and systems that people must navigate is essential for financial capability that supports economic dignity.
+It provides a useful framework to understand the social, political, and contextual factors that constrain people’s financial choices but that are missing from current definitions of financial capabilities.
+Recognising the structural and systemic conditions that people must navigate is essential for financial capability that supports economic dignity.

-This discussion paper provides the conceptual work that underpins the framework presented in a companion paper, Economic security and dignity: a financial wellbeing framework (PDF, 292 KB)
+This discussion paper provides the conceptual work that underpins the framework presented in a companion paper, Economic security and dignity: a financial wellbeing framework.